MicrosoftDocs/bing-docs/bing-docs/bing-video-search/how-to/get-videos.md

 ## Request and response headers

-Although that's all the more you need to do to search the Web, Bing does suggest you include a couple of other headers to provide a better search experience for your user.
+Although that's all you need to do to search the Web, Bing suggests you include a couple of other headers to provide a better search experience for your user.
 Those headers include:

-- User-Agent &mdash; Lets Bing know whether needs a mobile or desktop experience.
+- User-Agent &mdash; Lets Bing know whether the user needs a mobile or desktop experience.
 - X-MSEdge-ClientID &mdash; Provides continuity of experience.
 - X-MSEdge-ClientIP &mdash; Provides the user's location for location aware queries.
 - X-Search-Location &mdash; Provides the user's location for location aware queries.